 “Purchasing manager” means the city manager or designee appointed by the city manager to exercise the authority of the purchasing manager under these public contracting regulations.

-“Qualified pool” means a pool of vendors who are prequalified to compete for the award of contracts for certain types of contracts or to provide certain types of services.
+“Qualified pool” means a pool of contractors who are prequalified to compete for the award of contracts for certain types of contracts or to provide certain types of services.

-“Quote” means a price offer made in response to an informal or qualified pool solicitation to provide goods, services or public improvements.
+“Quote” means a price offer made in response to an informal or qualified pool solicitation to provide goods, services, or public improvements.

-“Request for proposals” means a publicly advertised request for sealed competitive proposals.
+“Request for proposals” or “RFP” means a publicly advertised request for sealed competitive proposals.

+“Request for qualifications” or “RFQ” means a written document issued by the city to which contractors respond in writing by describing their experience with and qualifications for the services, personal services or architectural, engineering or land surveying services, or related services, described in the document.

 “Services” means and includes all types of services (including construction labor) other than personal services.

-“Solicitation” means an invitation to one or more potential contractors to submit a bid, proposal, quote, statement of qualifications or letter of interest to the city with respect to a proposed project, procurement or other contracting opportunity.
-The word “solicitation” also refers to the process by which the city requests, receives and evaluates potential contractors and awards public contracts.
+“Solicitation” means an invitation to one or more potential contractors to submit a bid, proposal, quote, statement of qualifications, or letter of interest to the city with respect to a proposed project, procurement, or other contracting opportunity.
+The word “solicitation” also refers to the process by which the city requests, receives, and evaluates potential contractors and awards public contracts.

-“Solicitation agent” means, with respect to a particular solicitation, the city manager or person designated by the city manager to conduct the solicitation and make an award.
+“Solicitation agent” means, with respect to a particular solicitation, the city manager or designee appointed by the city manager to conduct the solicitation and make an award.

-“Solicitation documents” means all informational materials issued by the city for a solicitation, including, but not limited to, advertisements, instructions, submission requirements and schedules, award criteria, contract terms and specifications, and all laws, regulations and documents incorporated by reference.
+“Solicitation documents” means all informational materials issued by the city for a solicitation, including, but not limited to, advertisements, instructions, submission requirements and schedules, award criteria, contract terms and specifications, and all laws, regulations, and documents incorporated by reference.

-“Standards of responsibility” means the qualifications of eligibility for award of a public contract.
-An offeror meets the standards of responsibility if the offeror has:

-Available the appropriate financial, material, equipment, facility and personnel resources and expertise, or ability to obtain the resources and expertise, necessary to indicate the capability of the offeror to meet all contractual responsibilities;

-A satisfactory record of performance.
-The solicitation agent shall document the record of performance of an offeror if the solicitation agent finds the offeror to be not responsible under this definition;

-A satisfactory record of integrity.
-The solicitation agent shall document the record of integrity of an offeror if the solicitation agent finds the offeror to be not responsible under this definition;

-Qualified legally to contract with the city;

-Supplied all necessary information in connection with the inquiry concerning responsibility.
-If an offeror fails to promptly supply information requested by the solicitation agent concerning responsibility, the solicitation agent shall base the determination of responsibility upon any available information or may find the offeror nonresponsible; and

-Not been debarred by the city, Bureau of Labor and Industries (BOLI), the state, and, in the case of public improvement contracts, has not been listed by the Construction Contractors Board as a contractor who is not qualified to hold a public improvement contract.

 “Surplus property” means personal property owned by the city which is no longer needed for use by the department to which such property has been assigned.
 [Ord.
 2618, 3-7-05.
 Code 2001 § 34.06.]